An Ear for Pythagorean Harmonics:

 Related Works by the Author

-An Ear for Pythagorean Harmonics is part of the my larger work, where device designs for brains are the basis of a psychological model and the psychological model is used to investigate institutional activities, including physics and natural science, the laws of the courts and the Christian religion.
-The focus of interest in the larger work is personal freedom, especially as expressed through choices and selections made by persons in institutional situations.
-Of course, we exercise freedom in wilderness too, but institutional situations are more susceptible to analysis.
+An Ear for Pythagorean Harmonics is part of the author's larger work, where device designs for brains are foundational of a psychological model applicable to human intelligence and the psychological model is used to investigate developmental structures of multiple human endeavors, including physics and natural science, the laws of the courts and the Christian religion.
+The focus of interest in the larger work is personal freedom, expressed through choices and selections made by persons in institutional situations.
+Of course, freedom occurs in wilderness situations too, but institutional situations are susceptible to analysis based on institutional principles.

-The engineering and scientific works set forth principles of device design that can be developed in several directions.
-Writings about psychological, philosophical, institutional, personal and spiritual matters are more tentative and even sketchy – but they provide long-range motivation and have suggested particular inventions and pathways of development.
-For example, the design of the Ear for Pythagorean harmonics had its inception in my personal auditory investigations into "Duo Seraphim" by Claudio Monteverdi, discussed on the Shimmering Silences website, linked below.
+From the perspective of the larger work, the engineering and scientific works make up a solid core and are intended to function as foundational in a practical way.
+Presentations of psychological, philosophical, personal and spiritual matters are much more tentative, even sketchy – but they also provide direction and have suggested particular inventions and pathways of development.
+For example, "silence" as a guiding principle of development is based on my direct experience of silence during solitary yoga practices and during silent corporate worship in Quaker Meetings.
+The design of the Ear for Pythagorean harmonics had a personal foundation in my auditory investigations into "Three Seraphim" by Claudio Monteverdi, accessible on the Shimmering Silences website, linked below.

 I. Engineering and Scientific Works